info@een.org.np | dev@een.org.np +977-9841426156 Saraswatinagar-06, Kathmandu, Nepal

 His mother Lakshmi stated Human Rights Watch: Aman sits alone on a smaller chair in the corner.
 The other children of his classroom do not like to sit with him because their parents have stated them not to touch with him.
 Aman has to refrain from using the toilet while in school from ten to four pm.
 When he needs to use the toilet during the day, another child has to run home to fetch his mother to assist him.
 The teachers say that if he has stomach problem, his mother should bother bringing him to school.

-Jaya, a 12 years’ blind girl, studies in grade six in one school of Far-western Nepal.
+Jaya, a 12 years’ blind girl, studies in grade six in one school of Far-western Nepal, one of Nepal’s poorest areas.
 According to her friends, she usually weeps everyday remembering her blindness.
 While answering, the question related to barriers to inclusive education for children with disabilities in Nepal, the researcher found her very serious.
 Jaya late stated that she was born for weeping.
 She said, “I am burden for my family, my society and my country.
 The same question every day asked by my parents and my society member gives me a torture which is who will marry with you?
 They said now you are 12 which is a right time for marriage but problem is that you are blind and nobody is ready to marry with you.
 Sometime they blame me as one of unlucky girl in the world.
 They often said your study has not use at all.
-Your attendance at school is meaningless.”
+Your attendance at school is meaningless.” mental torture she is not interested in her study as well.

 Facts and Figures